pnp/blog/content/office-add-ins-community-call/2022-10-12/index.md

 ## Topic summaries

-* **Update the ASP.NET server in Visual Studio.** learn how to update a task pane an Excel Add-in using the sideloader to point to an updated project.
+* **Update the ASP.NET server in Visual Studio.** Learn how to update a task pane in an Excel Add-in to use a new ASP.NET Core project.
 When you create a new project in Visual Studio and choose the Excel Web Add-in, actually two projects are created – a web ASP.NET server and a sideloader.
-Configure your new project and update your manifest.
+Configure the solution to add a new ASP.NET Core project, update the sideload project to point to it, and update your manifest.
 Add additional capabilities to the index page in the new project.
 * **Feedback request for Excel Add-in Auto install launch function.** what if your office JS add-in can be discovered and safely auto installed and auto launched!
 Use scenario - one receives a file with elements created by an add-in used by the sender.
 We would greatly appreciate it if you would provide feedback in this proposed capability by clicking on the survey link and answering 3 brief questions.
 Use it?
 Why?
 For what scenarios?

 ## Call to action